kammitama5/kammitama5.github.io/_posts/2017-4-29-Saturday-29th.md

   find product and hold in another var, and then find LCM of the two numbers.

   I didn't know how to load libraries in JS before and hard code everything, so...
-  To pass the actual kata, you'll need to actual hard-code the GCD, but this works in a REPL.
+  To pass the actual kata, you'll need to actual hard-code the LCM, but this works in a REPL.

 ```